We are approaching Whiringanuku, Beltane, Flowering and Sap-Rise, (on October 31): the festival of regeneration.

 I remember how offended I felt when a young friend started saying ‘zero’ instead of the English ‘nought’ that I grew up with, and how startled I was when I first heard an eight-year-old speaking in the American accent of her favourite TV programme.

 If conflict arises for you on October 31, you might like to think about these three alternatives:

 You can protest about the craziness of acting out northern hemisphere death rituals in a southern hemisphere land that is rejoicing in high spring.
 I know someone who is so outraged that he wants to write to all shops and schools to tell them to stop.

-I used to feel the same, and every now and then still make a protest, but I find that this approach just feeds the conflict.
+I used to feel the same, but I found that this approach just fed the conflict.

 2. Create a rival event

 You could cancel Halloween and do your own thing.
 Oppose it by creating a spring festival on October 31, with a colour theme, not of black, but green.
 Use ferns and leaves as decoration and offer fresh spring food.